FAQ Category: homepage

 Why does the CARES Act have anything to do with my tenant who does not pay the rent (or otherwise breaches the rental agreement)?

 The federal CARES Act requires a 30-day notice to vacate for covered properties for nonpayment of rent.
-Whether this applies in other situations is an open legal question.
-Also not yet clarified by court rulings is under which circumstances a rental property is a “covered property” under the CARES Act.
-At a minimum, the CARES Act will apply if the property has a federally-backed loan (Fannie Mae, FHA, Freddie Mac, etc) or if the rental unit has a Section 8 tenant.
-Tenant attorneys may also argue that the CARES Act applies if the landlord has ever had a mortgage forbearance […]
+The CARES Act will apply if the property has a federally-backed loan (Fannie Mae, FHA, Freddie Mac, etc) or if the rental unit has a Section 8 tenant.
+Tenant attorneys may also argue that the CARES Act applies if the landlord has ever had a mortgage forbearance under federal law, or if there are Section 8 tenants in any of the units in the rental property–even if not the rental unit at issue in the eviction case, and in various other situations.
+These […]

 Where can I get a form for notice of intent to sell or notice of intent to occupy?